multitalented

 Examples are automatically compiled from online sources to show current usage.
 Read More Opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
 Send us feedback.

 Recent Examples of multitalented After years of struggling with a major label who just didn't know what to do with a beautiful, multitalented pop star in the making, Tinashe went independent, releasing a steady stream of albums and singles flaunting her critical, if not necessarily commercial, viability.
 EW.com, 14 Dec.
-2024 There’s not much this multitalented artist can’t do.
+2024 Visit the Bob Timberlake Gallery There’s not much this multitalented artist can’t do.
 Tara Massouleh McCay, Southern Living, 13 Dec.
-2024 The multitalented entertainer returns to comedy with the new standup special What Had Happened Was, which hits Netflix Dec.
-10. Wesley Stenzel, EW.com, 5 Dec.
+2024 Give Them To Your Garden The chemical makeup of coffee beans makes your grounds a powerful, multitalented garden hero.
+Darcy Lenz, Southern Living, 16 Oct.
 2024 These multitalented mists are powered by ingredients that create a film over your makeup so your favorite products last longer and withstand the elements (including your stunning sweat).
 Jennifer Hussein, Allure, 3 Oct.
 2024 See All Example Sentences for multitalented

 Recent Examples of Synonyms for multitalented